urish/ttihp-oscillating-bones/docs/info.md

 The outputs are shifted by 2 volts to make them easier to see in the graph. "uo_out[0]" is the main output of the oscillator, and "uo_out[1]", "uo_out[2]", and "uo_out[3]" are the divided outputs.

-Note that the simulation results do not include all the parasitics, only the main ones.
-The actual frequency of the oscillator will probably be lower than the simulated one.
+Please note that the simulation results do not account for all parasitics, only the primary ones.
+Consequently, the actual frequency of the oscillator is likely to be lower than the simulated value.